civio/medicamentalia/_articles/vaccines/prices.en.md

 </div>
 </div>

 Pneumococcus is a microorganism that causes pneumonia and meningitis.
 The 13-valent vaccine, produced by Pfizer and GSK, is one of the most expensive.
-Pfizer's version ranges from €113.5 in the United States to €42.85 and €45.73 in Spain and Portugal, very similar prices for two countries separated by more than $6,000 in per capita GDP.
+Pfizer's version ranges from €113.54 in the United States to €42.85 and €45.73 in Spain and Portugal, very similar prices for two countries separated by more than 6,000 euros in per capita GDP.
 And these figures must be multiplied by three, the number of doses needed to immunize each child.
-If prices don't fall, **Spain will [spend]((https://contrataciondelestado.es/wps/wcm/connect/aaa92768-c028-42e7-8315-5d53cd1f5499/DOC20161212125449PPT201604AM0001.pdf?MOD=AJPERES)) more than ten million euros each year in the vaccine**.
-GAVI countries can access it at a lower cost, seven euros per dose, but organizations like Médecins Sans Frontières and many middle-income countries are left out.
+If prices don't fall, **Spain will [spend](https://contrataciondelestado.es/wps/wcm/connect/aaa92768-c028-42e7-8315-5d53cd1f5499/DOC20161212125449PPT201604AM0001.pdf?MOD=AJPERES) more than ten million euros each year in the vaccine**.
+GAVI countries can access it at a lower cost, €6,58 euros per dose, but organizations like Médecins Sans Frontières and many middle-income countries are left out.
 In fact, in Idomeni (Greece) MSF had to pay around €60 per dose to vaccinate refugees.
 Due to its hight price, this is the only vaccine for which MSF made an exception to its policy of not accepting donations.

 <div class="panel" markdown="1">
 ### Why doesn't MSF accept donations?